Gal009/Some-Modifications/README.md

 I know that the code is not very good and that i have to remove some unnecessary checks, but im tired to remove the unnecessary checks. you have any suggestions of things to add, you can DM me then on discord: Gal.#3167

+(Shout out to Jeppe Beier for the exiled plugin tutorial)